 Contact one of our South Africa specialists + 44 (0) 20 3958 6120

-They say it's the trip of a lifetime so the pressure is really on when it comes to planning your honeymoon.
-Let us take the strain off your shoulders with a handy thirteen-day itinerary for one of our best loved just-married combos - the wine and wildlife of South Africa with the wow of Mauritius.
+They say it's the trip of a lifetime, so the pressure is really on when it comes to planning your honeymoon.
+Let us take the strain off your shoulders with a stunning thirteen-day itinerary for one of our best loved just-married combos - the wine and wildlife of South Africa with the wow of Mauritius.

 Depart the UK on an overnight flight to Cape Town.